-It seems that the 2004 decision to keep the CFF was made without providing convincing reasons.
-The maintaining of the CFF would seem to be part of a wait-and-see attitude adopted by the IMF in order to decide about the usefulness of the facility when the review of the entire structure of IMF lending instruments is concluded.
+see attitude adopted by the IMF in order to decide about the usefulness of the facility when the review of the entire structure of IMF lending instruments is concluded.

-To end this discussion, it is extremely important to point out that, as is documented above, since the last CFF review, IMF members have continued not to use the facility and, therefore, it is time that IMF staff re-examined the proposal to abolish, as announced by the IMF itself in 2004 (IMF, 2004, page 19, and 2004b), or radically response to shocks while, on the other, it implies that the "CFF may not be a suitable instrument to deal with a large part of the shocks for which the CFF is mostly used" (IMF, 2004a, page 10).
+To end this discussion, it is extremely important to point out that, as is documented above, since the last CFF review, IMF members have continued not to use the facility and, therefore, it is time that IMF staff re-examined the proposal to abolish, as announced by the IMF itself in 2004 (IMF, 2004, page 19; IMF 2004b), or radically revise the facility.

-revise the facility.
 Under the current arrangements, the CFF serves no useful purpose and is not an attractive option for LICs given its non-concessional nature.

-2.5 Behind the Non-use of the CFF from 2000 onwards
+Behind the non-use of the CFF from 2000 onwards